 As with other situations, prevention is worth it before things get worse when it comes to tiny black ant infestation.
 You can follow the tips listed below to keep tiny ants away from food:

 - After you are done having meals or snacks, make sure to clean the table area properly.
-Sweep away every spillage
+Sweep up and dispose of all crumbs.

 - Leave no dirty dishes in the sink of the kitchen as it attracts hungry ants.
-Rinse the plates and bowls with water so that there’s no leftover
+Rinse the plates and bowls with water so that there are no leftover food scraps.

 Clegg’s Pest Control

 With all the traps mentioned above, you should be able to keep them away from your house.
 However, if you see no improvement, call the professionals to get rid of these tiny black ants in the kitchen or any other specific area of your home.
 At Clegg’s Pest Control, we have dealt with this kind of pest many times before.
-Fill out the contact form below and we will come to inspect your home for free!
+Fill out the contact form below or give us a call and we will come to inspect your home for free!